 Is there a distinction between a fabric conditioner and a fabric softener?

 There is no distinction between the two.
-Fabric conditioner/softener works as a treatment for textiles like wool, increasing their lifespan.
-It also protects sensitive skin, keeping the fibre soft and silky, and adds a pleasant scent to the clothes.
+Fabric conditioners and fabric softeners work as a treatment for textiles like wool, increasing their lifespan.
+It also protects sensitive skin, keeping the fiber soft and silky, and adds a pleasant scent to the clothes.

 A washing machine has how many compartments?

 A washing machine is divided into three primary sections.
 The prewash section contains the detergent used to prewash or remove starch.
 The softener compartment, on the other hand, keeps and releases the fabric softener.
 The primary wash chamber is next.
 I offer detergent, water softener, stain remover, and bleach here.